It turns out that the prospect of being hanged really does concentrate the mind.

 From their contrasting ideological perches, liberal and conservative thinkers highlighted flaws in the rescue plan now lurching toward enactment.
 An ideal plan might have incorporated the best of that analysis and offered more protection for distressed homeowners or less exposure for taxpayers.
 But a plan entirely acceptable to the Left or the Right could not pass a closely divided Congress and win Bush's signature.

 Only a plan that builds out from the center of each party has a realistic chance of becoming law and helping to restore financial security for uneasy American families.
 Washington's fitful struggle to coalesce around such a plan this week suggests that our political system may be as structurally weakened as our financial markets.

-This article appears in the Oct.
-4, 2008, edition of National Journal.
+This article appears in the October 4, 2008 edition of National Journal Magazine.

 Concise coverage of everything I wish I had hours to read about."

 The day's action in one quick read."

 I find them informative and appreciate the daily news updates and enjoy the humor as well."

 Chock full of usable information on today's issues. "